Abel A. Hunter: Family life and career, fraternal organizations

 Hunter was an active member of two service organizations.
-In 1909, at the lodge institution of the Knights of Pythias, Hunter is recorded as a prelate.
-In Gorgona, at the January 16, 1912, meeting of the IOOF (International Order of Odd Fellows) Isthmian Canal Lodge No. 1, after having been elected by the membership, Hunter was installed as the Noble Grand, the highest officer position.
+Back in 1909, at the lodge institution of the Knights of Pythias, he was recorded as a prelate.
+In Gorgona, at the January 16, 1912, meeting of the IOOF (International Order of Odd Fellows) Isthmian Canal Lodge No. 1, after having been elected by the membership, he was installed as the Noble Grand, the highest officer position.

-All about orchids
+Orchid collection

-First they went fishing
+Early Hunts

 In 1910, Charles Powell, a dispensary nurse, transferred to Gorgona where Hunter was working.
-Although Powell was 23 years older than Hunter, a friendship took root between the two men—one that would last roughly 17 years.
-About 1912, as Gatun Lake filled (part of the construction plan for the Panama Canal), Powell and Hunter purchased a motor boat for fishing; there they discovered dove orchids growing upon the tops of some of the thousands of dying trees (dying as they were submerged by the rising water).
+Although Powell was 23 years older than Hunter, a friendship took root between the two men, one that would last roughly 17 years.
+About 1912, as Gatun Lake filled (part of the construction plan for the Panama Canal), Powell and Hunter purchased a motor boat for fishing; there they discovered dove orchids growing upon the tops of some of the thousands of water-inundated trees.
 Hunter exclaimed:

-Instead of fish, they brought "a boat-load of orchids back to Gorgona where they were disseminated over the Canal Zone, the United States, and Europe."
-About 1913 or 1914, canal work in Gorgona would end (the town would eventually be submerged); Hunter and Powell transferred to Balboa.
-In late 1915, Powell started what would eventually become a worldwide-known orchid garden.
+Instead of fish, they brought, "A boat-load of orchids back to Gorgona where they were disseminated over the Canal Zone, the United States, and Europe."
+About 1913 or 1914, canal work in Gorgona would end; Hunter and Powell transferred to Balboa.
+In late 1915, Powell started what would eventually become a globally-known orchid garden.

 Hunting with Powell

-Hunter and Powell coordinated their leave periods to hunt in localities beyond the local area; they made collecting trips to the Chiriquí Province in 1918, 1920, and 1922.
-In 1918, Powell started submitting pressed, mounted, documented orchid specimens to researchers: first to R. Allen Rolfe in England and then to Rudolf Schlechter in Germany.
-Rolfe died before completing his study of Powell's specimens and Schlechter took up their taxonomy.
-In 1922, Schlechter published Orchidaceae Powellianae Panamenses a 95-page study of Powell's orchids, naming five species after Hunter (see "Legacy" below).
-About Hunter, Schlechter noted: "[Hunter] der sich oft an den Sammelexkursionen beteiligte" which loosely translates to "Hunter often took part in the collecting field trips."
-In 1924 (after visiting Panama in 1923), The Smithsonian Institution's Paul Standley reported: "For the past ten years Mr. Powell, very often in company with Mr. A. A. Hunter, has conducted systematic exploration in many parts of the country, visiting distant localities, especially the high mountains of Chiriquí.
+Hunter and Powell coordinated their leave periods to hunt in remote Panamanian localities; they made collecting trips to the Chiriquí Province in 1918, 1920, and 1922.
+In 1918, Powell started submitting pressed, mounted, documented orchid specimens to researchers: first to R. Allen Rolfe in England, then to Rudolf Schlechter in Germany.
+As Rolfe died before completing his study of Powell's specimens, Schlechter took up documenting their taxonomy.
+In 1922, Schlechter published Orchidaceae Powellianae Panamenses, a 95-page study of Powell's orchids, naming five species after Hunter.
 In March 1925, Hunter and Powell went on a collecting trip to the Santa Fe in Veraguas Province.